International adoption of South Korean children: South Korean media coverage

 In 1988, when South Korea hosted the 1988 Summer Olympics, the international adoption of South Korean children became the focus of global attention, and the issue became a source of national humiliation for South Korea.
 Politicians claimed that they would try to stop "child exports", so they set an intended end date and a quota for international adoptions.
 However, the quota has been exceeded several times, and the intended end date has been extended several times.

 Not until the 1980s and early 1990s did the South Korean government and South Koreans, both in South Korea and in the diaspora, pay any significant attention to the fates of Korean adoptees.
 The nation was not prepared for the return of their 'lost children.'
 But the numerous adult Korean adoptees who visited Korea as tourists every year, in addition to raising public awareness of the Korean adoptee diaspora, forced Korea to face a shameful and largely unknown part of their history.
 South Korean president Kim Dae-jung invited 29 adult Korean adoptees from 8 countries to a personal meeting in the Blue House in October 1998.
 During this meeting he publicly apologized for South Korea's inability to raise them.

 Since then, South Korean media rather frequently reports on the issues regarding international adoption.
 Most Korean adoptees have taken on the citizenship of their adoptive country and no longer have Korean passports.
 Earlier they had to get a visa like any other foreigner if they wanted to visit or live in South Korea.
-This only added to the feeling that they were 'not really South Korean'.
+This only added to the feeling that they were "not really South Korean".
 In May 1999, a group of Korean adoptees living in Korea started a signature-collection in order to achieve legal recognition and acceptance (Schuhmacher, 1999).
-At present (2009) the number of Korean adoptees long-term residents in South Korea (mainly Seoul) is estimated at approximately 500.
+In 2009, the number of Korean adoptees long-term residents in South Korea (mainly Seoul) is estimated at 500.
 It is not unlikely that this number will increase in the following decade (International adoption from South Korea peaked in the mid-1980s).
 A report from Global Overseas Adoptees' Link (G.O.A.'L) indicates that the long term returnees (more than one year) are predominantly in their early twenties or early thirties.

 One factor that helped make the subject of Korean adoptees part of the South Korean discourse was a 1991 film called Susanne Brink's Arirang which was a film about the life story of a Korean adoptee who grew up in Sweden.
 This film made the subject of the international adoptions of Korean children a hot topic in South Korea, and it made South Koreans feel shame and guilt regarding the issue.

 A 1997 article in The Christian Science Monitor said that Koreans in South Korea often believed that adoptive families in other countries had ulterior motives for adopting Korean orphans due to the Korean belief that parents can not love a child who is not their biological child.